moreshiny/solar_berlin/README.md

 - Install Python 3.7 (other versions may work) and the packages listed in requirements.txt
 - To run the model effectively, gpu-accelertion in tensorflow is advisable - https://www.tensorflow.org/install/gpu
-- In order to conver the original raster tiles from ecw to GeoTIFF GDAL must be built with ecw support (see https://trac.osgeo.org/gdal/wiki/ECW)
+- In order to convert the original raster tiles from ecw to GeoTIFF GDAL must be built with ecw support (see https://trac.osgeo.org/gdal/wiki/ECW)
 - (Alternatively, skip downloading the tiles and use the pre-processed GeoTIFFs available as "converted.zip" https://drive.google.com/drive/folders/1zJGu6x-S13IBi_N0VGynjAypKGTq6JSC)
 - (Alternatively 2, skip the extraction too and use the sample data available as "selected_512.zip" from https://drive.google.com/drive/folders/1zJGu6x-S13IBi_N0VGynjAypKGTq6JSC)